 Previously, I worked as a design strategist at Fourth Economy Consulting, an economic and community development consultancy, and as a designer at MAYA Design, an innovation lab and human-centered design consultancy here in Pittsburgh.
 Before that, I worked at cityLAB, a tiny nonprofit that took innovative approaches towards the economic development of neighborhoods and cities.

-I’m a designer at MAYA Design and a co-founder of the Pittsburgh Canning Exchange.
-The goals of the Canning Exchange are to teach people how to home-preserve food and to grow a community of home food preservationists here in Pittsburgh.
-(Here we are on Epicurious!)
+In my spare time, I co-founded the Pittsburgh Canning Exchange.
+The goals of the Canning Exchange were to teach people how to home-preserve food and to grow a community of home food preservationists here in Pittsburgh.

 Thanks for reading!